 We like to talk about the hard stuff, too, because simplifying isn’t just about getting rid of all your physical possessions.
 There’s a lot of heart involved—living simply is a lifestyle that involves our relationships, our time, our souls, and our priorities.
 Mostly, we like to tell stories.

 We’re a snark-free, friendly community that loves the benefits of living with more intention—but that doesn’t mean we always have our act together.
 Love living clutter-free?
 Absolutely.
 Still step on LEGO and have a closet that needs decluttering?
 You betcha.
 We’re a work in progress, just like you.

 Oh, and head here to learn what we really mean when we say “simple living.”

-I’ve since written three books, and I host a podcast called The Art of Simple Podcast.
-I think a library card, a Netflix subscription, and a passport are some of the greatest parenting tools in the universe, and that a good beverage will get you through the end of any hard day.
+She’s written three books, hosts a podcast called The Art of Simple Podcast, and thinks a library card, a Netflix subscription, and a passport are some of the greatest parenting tools in the universe.

 Katie Fox serves as the Managing Editor of The Art of Simple, which means she makes this site function without unicorns and glitter, even when it looks like it.
 Katie is a writer, a teacher, a mezzo-soprano, and a lover of all things red.
 She has been a stay-at-home mom since 2007, and while she loves her family more than anything, she also loves to make time for pursuing the crafts of writing and choral music.
 Katie is a native Texas girl, happily married to her best friend, Shaun, and together they are passionate about mentoring and equipping artists of all kinds.
 Find her online at katiefox.net.